ch-canaza/simple_shell/README.md

 ![alt text]()

 > ### Introduction
-Project in which the operation of the printf `(_printf)` is simulated, which receives `string`, `single char`, `integer`, `decimals`, and the character percentage `(%)`
+Project in which the operation of the shell `(_mini_shell)` is simulated, which receives `string` as commands end execute them

 ---

->### Write a README
+> ### Write a README
-Write a man for your shell.
+* Write a man for your shell.
-You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
+* You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

 ---

 > ### Betty would be proud

-Write a beautiful code that passes the Betty checks
+>Write a beautiful code that passes the Betty checks

 ### Simple shell 0.1
 |Write a UNIX command line interpreter.|

 |----|your shell should ---|

-Display a prompt and wait for the user to type a command.
+* Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 The prompt is displayed again each time a command has been executed.
-The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
+* The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
-The command lines are made only of one word.
+* The command lines are made only of one word.
 No arguments will be passed to programs.
-If an executable cannot be found, print an error message and display the prompt again.
+* If an executable cannot be found, print an error message and display the prompt again.
-Handle errors.
+* Handle errors.
-You have to handle the “end of file” condition (Ctrl+D)
+* You have to handle the “end of file” condition (Ctrl+D)

 ---

-> ###7.
-Simple shell 0.3
+### 7. Simple shell 0.3

 | simple shell 0.2+ |